Select Waterway (Listed by Canals and then Rivers)

 Part of the Birmingham Canal Navigation's and built to link the Coventry Canal to Birmingham and then to London via the Warwick and Birmingham Canal (now part of the Grand Union Canal) and then the Oxford Canal.

-Completed in 1879 and runs North to South/West, the Birmingham and Fazeley Canal starts at Fazeley Junction on the Coventry Canal.
+The canal runs North to South/West, the Birmingham and Fazeley Canal starts at Fazeley Junction on the Coventry Canal.

 Just before Aston University, the Digbeth Branch connects to the Grand Union Canal.
 The Digbeth Branch is 1.25 miles in length, has six locks and two tunnels.